opendistro/for-elasticsearch-docs/docs/ism/index.md

 For example, you can define a policy that moves your index into a `read_only` state after 30 days and then deletes it after a set period of 90 days.

-You might want to perform an index rollover after a certain amount of time or run a `_forcemerge` operation on an index during off-peak hours to improve search performance during peak hours.
+You might want to perform an index rollover after a certain amount of time or run a `force_merge` operation on an index during off-peak hours to improve search performance during peak hours.

 ## Get started with ISM